MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-basic-tab-app.md

 To use codespaces for creating a Teams tab app:

 1. Log into GitHub and open [GitHub codespaces for Teams](https://github.com/OfficeDev/TeamsFx/wiki/Teams-Toolkit-for-Codespaces/33141593c9c97bdfb478c052f90345cbf226856a) The Teams Toolkit for Codespaces page appears.
-1. Select Open in GitHub codespaces for Hello World Tab.
+1. Select open in GitHub codespaces for Hello World Tab.
 The Create codespace page appears for Teams notification bot.
 1. Select Create codespaces.
 The Setting up your codespace page appears.
 Teams Toolkit prepares the app project for you and opens it in Visual Studio Code in the browser.
 Teams Toolkit icon appears in the activity bar of Visual Studio Code.
 1. Select Preview your Teams App (F5) to build the app.